burnpiro/erdem.pl/content/posts/2021/2021-05-Attention-mechanism/attention-mechanism.md

 The attention mechanism is one of the most important inventions in Machine Learning, at this moment (2021) it's used to achieve impressive results in almost every field of ML, and today I want to explain where it came from and how it works.

-Before even start explaining Attention we have to go back and see the problem which Attention was supposed to solve.
+Before even beginning to explain Attention we have to go back and see the problem which Attention was supposed to solve.
 Before 2015, there was an issue with RNN which was occurred when the input sequence was really long.

 <figure>
     <div  class="center-all-lg" id="pure-rnn-sts-diagram">